 Tonight we stay at a lodge set amongst the precarious-looking boulders strewn across this unusual wilderness area.

-On the final morning of our Cape to Johannesburg via Vic Falls Safari we set off on a short walk in the private game reserve.
+On the final morning of our Cape to Johannesburg via Vic Falls Safari we set off for Johannesburg, South Africa's City of Gold.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.